Ravihara1998/Student-Cource-Management-System/README.md

 #
-Course management system designed for Studet as a example of vertuale learning platform.
+Course management system designed for Student as a example of virtual learning platform.